asam-ev/qc-framework/doc/manual/viewer_interface.md

 If an error occurs during the startup process, the ReportGUI will call GetLastErrorMessage to print out the error in the ReportGUI itself.

-ShowIssue is triggered if you click on a RoadLocation issue in the ReportGUI.
+ShowIssue is triggered if you click on a InertialLocation issue in the ReportGUI.
 It will send the clicked issue and its location to the viewer.

 If the ReportGUI is closed a currently active Viewer receives the closeViewer